jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/1_Hydrogen/0_H2_Prop.typ

     table.header[*Property*][*Description*],
     /* -------------- */
     [Atomic Structure],
-    [Smallest known atom (H, diameter of 0.07 nm) @Klell2018 @Klell2023],
+    [Hydrogen (H) is the smallest known atom, with a diameter of 0.07 nm @Klell2018 @Klell2023.],

     [Molecular Form],
-    [- Occurs as H#sub[2] molecule @Klell2018 @Klell2023
+    [- Exists primarily as H#sub[2] molecule @Klell2018 @Klell2023
     - The H atom itself is highly reactive @Liu2022 @Tarkowski2022 @Li2021b
-    - Generally, if people mention hydrogen, they mean the molecule H#sub[2] and not the atom H],
+    - Generally, references to "hydrogen" denote the H#sub[2] molecule rather than the H atom],

     [Chemical Properties],
-    [- The atom H forms stable bond with another H atom, such that H#sub[2] is created.
-A stable bond means that both valence electrons are filled and thus a H#sub[2] bond has low reactivity @Kubas2007
+    [- The H atom forms a stable bond with another H atom to create H#sub[2].
+This stable bond results from fully occupied valence electrons, leading to low reactivity of H#sub[2] @Kubas2007
-- The H atom has a low electronegativity of 2.2 @Klell2018 @Klell2023.
-The electronegativity described the ability to pull electrons to create a connection.],
+    - The H atom has a relatively low electronegativity of 2.2 @Klell2018 @Klell2023.
+Electronegativity describes an atom's ability to attract electrons when forming chemical bonds.],

     [Sensory Properties],
     [- Odorless @Hwang2023 @MadadiAvargani2022 @Pal2022
     - Tasteless @MadadiAvargani2022
     - Invisible @Hwang2023 @MadadiAvargani2022 @Pal2022],

     [Safety Properties], [
     - Non-toxic @Tang2023 @MadadiAvargani2022 @Jokar2023
     - Non-carcinogenic @Klell2018 @Klell2023
     - Not radioactive @Klell2023
     - Not caustic @Klell2018 @Klell2023],

-    [Production], [Regenerative production possible through water, wind or solar power plants @Rosen2018],
+    [Production], [Regenerative production is possible through water electrolysis powered by wind, solar, or other renewable energy sources @Rosen2018 @Ishaq2022 @Younas2022 @Dawood2020.],

     [Thermodynamic Properties],
-    [- Negative Joule-Thompson coefficient @Li2023a @Zhang2024b @Li2023b at high pressures.
+    [- Exhibits a negative Joule-Thomson coefficient at high pressures @Li2023a @Zhang2024b @Li2023b.
-    This means that a positive pressure change produces a negative temperature change and vice versa.
-If the pressure is increased, this is reflected in a decrease in temperature.
-This relaiton can be described mathemtically with @eq_4, where T stands for the temperature, p for the pressure, and $delta$ shall signalize a derivative or change of the Temperature when the pressure is changed.
+    This implies that an increase in pressure results in a decrease in temperature, and vice versa.
+This relationship can be mathematically expressed as:

     $ mu_upright("JT") = (delta T) / (delta p) $<eq_4>

+    where T represents temperature, p represents pressure, and $delta$ denotes the derivative or change in temperature with respect to pressure.

     - Deviates from ideal gas behavior],

     [Physical Properties],
-    [- Lowest density element (about 14 times lighter than air) @Klell2018 @Klell2023)
+    [- Lowest density element (approximately 14 times lighter than air) @Klell2018 @Klell2023
-- Mainly available in liquid, and gaseous states.
+    - Primarily exists in liquid and gaseous states
-- However, there is much research on other forms as well @Usman2022 @Yang2023 @Panigrahi2024: physical and chemical adsorption @Drawer2024 @Nivedhitha2024 @Boateng2023, supercritical or cryo-compressed storage @Yan2024 @Aceves2010 @Jaramillo2024 and some others as depicted in @fig_15.
+    - Extensive research is ongoing into alternative storage forms @Usman2022 @Yang2023 @Panigrahi2024, including: physical and chemical adsorption @Drawer2024 @Nivedhitha2024 @Boateng2023, supercritical or cryo-compressed storage @Yan2024 @Aceves2010 @Jaramillo2024 and other methods as illustrated in @fig_15.
-- At $0 degree.c$ and $1.01325 upright("bar")$ hydrogen has a high speed of sound $a_upright("H2") = 1261.1 upright("m/s")$  @Klell2018, where air only has $a_upright("air") = 331.5 upright("m/s")$ @Sigloch2022.],
+    - At $0 degree.c$ and $1.01325 upright("bar")$, hydrogen has a high speed of sound ($a_upright("H2") = 1261.1 upright("m/s")$  @Klell2018), compared to air ($a_upright("air") = 331.5 upright("m/s")$ @Sigloch2022).],

     [Abundance],
-    [- Plentiful, including in air @Pal2022 @Faye2022 @Klopcic2023 @MadadiAvargani2022 @Jokar2023 @Hassan2023
+    [- Plentiful, including in Earth's atmosphere @Pal2022 @Faye2022 @Klopcic2023 @MadadiAvargani2022 @Jokar2023 @Hassan2023
-- Component of many fossil fuels: Methan CH#sub[4], Methanol CH#sub[3]OH, Ethen C#sub[2]H#sub[4], Propan C#sub[3]H#sub[8], Benzene C#sub[6]H#sub[6] @Klell2018],
+    - Component of many fossil fuels: Methane (CH#sub[4]), Methanol (CH#sub[3]OH), Ethene (C#sub[2]H#sub[4]), Propane (C#sub[3]H#sub[8]), Benzene (C#sub[6]H#sub[6]) @Klell2018],

     [Regulations],
-    [Safe handling and storage standards available, comparable to natural gas @Klell2018 @Klell2023 @Rosen2018 @dryer2007spontaneous @Thomas1997],
+    [Safe handling and storage standards are available, comparable to those for natural gas @Klell2018 @Klell2023 @Rosen2018 @dryer2007spontaneous @Thomas1997], ),
-  ),

   kind: table,
   caption: [Basic and harmless properties of hydrogen.], )<tab_18>

 #figure(